Cabinet of Azerbaijan: Procedure for appointment

 The President appoints the prime minister with the consent of the National Assembly.
 The proposed candidate for the post of prime minister is submitted for consideration to the Assembly by the President not later than one month from the day when the President begins carrying out their powers, or not later than two weeks from the day of the resignation of the Cabinet.
-The Assembly adopts a resolution concerning the candidate to the post of prime minister not later than within one week from the day when such candidature has been proposed.
+The Assembly adopts a resolution concerning the candidate to the post of prime minister not later than within one week from the day when such candidacy has been proposed.
 Should this procedure be violated, or candidatures proposed by the President for the post of prime minister be rejected three times, then the President may appoint a prime minister without consent of the Assembly.